 - The transformation of paper into digital information as originally meant nor the digitization of information (flows) and business processes, which is simply a condition sine quod non.

 Finally, the reason why we would prefer to speak about accelerated business transformation or, if needed, digital business transformation, is that it’s just a matter of time before no one makes a distinction between digital and physical or offline and online.
 Customers, for instance, don’t think in these terms at all, nor in the terms of channels.

-Digital transformation is not just about technology and certainly not just about companies in technological industries.
+Digital transformation is not just about technology but certainly also not just about companies in technological industries or the tech startup scene.
 This is an often made mistake that can be partially explained because such “usual suspects” (Uber is probably the most mentioned – and most controversial – example) indeed are “disruptively” using digital technologies to alter existing models and markets and – at least as important – get a lot of attention.